In this area we will add information and links that promote ways of keeping safe online.

 A parental guide to live streaming and vlogging (video blogging) can be downloaded below:

-Does your child play this console game?
-It has a 12 age certificate, so what are the potential risks associated with playing?
-This handout explains the game in more detail; Fortnite handout
+Do your children play this popular computer game?
+It has a 12 age certificate, so what are the risks of letting younger children play the game?
+Find out in this Fortnite handout .

 Digital Parenting Magazine